Glauber: Preseason opener not meaningless for draftees

 “Definitely looking forward to the first hit,” Barkley said this week.
 “The first hit in the game is the thing that knocks everything out, whether you’re nervous or overthinking stuff.
 I’m definitely looking forward to the opportunity.”

 So are the Giants.
-With general manager Dave Gettleman convinced that Eli Manning still has a few good years left, the Giants went with Barkley to immediately upgrade an offense that has struggled to produce a competent running game.
+With general manager Dave Gettleman convinced that Eli Manning still has a few good years left, the Giants went with Barkley to immediately upgrade an offense that had struggled to produce a competent running game.
 Even in their Super Bowl years of 2007 and 2011, the running game was often inconsistent.
-But with Barkley, who also excels in the passing game, the Giants have their first big-time back since former first-round pick Rodney Hampton.
+But with Barkley, who also excels in the passing game, the Giants have their first big-time back since Rodney Hampton in the Nineties.

 “A lot of rookies make some mistakes in their first game, but I’m going to try to stay away from that,” Barkley said.
 “Just continue to get better throughout the game.”